vercel/next.js/docs/getting-started.md

 ---
-description: Getting started with Next.js.
+description: Get started with Next.js in the official documentation, and create production grade React applications that scale.
 ---

 # Getting Started